semaphore-protocol/semaphore/apps/docs/versioned_docs/version-V1/libsemaphore.md

 -   `circuit` is the output of `genCircuit()`.
 -   `identity` is the `Identity` whose identity commitment you want to prove is in the set of registered identities.
--   `idCommitments` is an array of registered identity commmitments; i.e. the leaves of the tree.
+-   `idCommitments` is an array of registered identity commitments; i.e. the leaves of the tree.
 -   `treeDepth` is the number of levels which the Merkle tree used has
 -   `externalNullifier` is the current external nullifier